Nicolás Tagliafico: International career

 Tagliafico has played in all the youth categories of the Argentina national team: under-15, under-17 and under-20.
 Tagliafico impressed for the Argentina national under-20 football team at the 2011 FIFA U-20 World Cup in Colombia; however, he missed Argentina's final kick in the quarter-final penalty shoot-out against Portugal, meaning Argentina exited that competition 5–4 on penalties (Cartagena, 13 August 2011).

 In May 2018, he was named in Argentina's final 23 man squad for the 2018 World Cup in Russia.
 He also played the 2019 Copa América, and took with Argentina the third place, through a 2–1 victory over Chile in the third-place match.

 In June 2021, he was included in Lionel Scaloni's final Argentina 28-man squad for the 2021 Copa América.

 He is the only foreign player to became champion at club level (Independiente, Sudamericana 2017) and at international level (Argentina, Copa América 2021) at the Maracaná stadium.

 In November 2022, he was named in Argentina's final 26-man squad for the 2022 FIFA World Cup in Qatar by Scaloni.
 Tagliafico was part of the starting line-up in the final against France, where Argentina won the World Cup by a score of 4–2 on penalties.

+In June 2024, Tagliafico was included in Lionel Scaloni's final 26-man Argentina squad for the 2024 Copa América.

 Style of play

 He is noted for his "lung-busting stamina, excellent technique and continuous enterprise".
-As a result of his skills, as well as his playing position and club, and nationality, and striking visual resemblance Tagliafico has been compared to the Internazionale and Argentina full-back Javier Zanetti, formerly also of Banfield.
+As a result of his skills, as well as his playing position and club, and nationality, and striking visual resemblance Tagliafico has been compared to the Inter Milan and Argentina full-back Javier Zanetti, formerly also of Banfield.

+Personal life

+Born and raised in Argentina, Tagliafico is of Italian descent.
+His grandparents are from the city of Genoa on the paternal side and Calabrian on the maternal side; he also has Italian citizenship.